 Progress at 300 Washington Rd.

-New updates include the installation of an exhaust fan and the pouring of the concrete pad for the adjacent wood shed
+New updates include the installation of an exhaust fan (back of the facility) and the pouring of the concrete pad for the adjacent wood shed

 Jaffé briefs Congress on “forever chemicals”